Locals protest over Army encroachment in Sonamarg

 0

-Sonamarg: Residents, traders and land owners here staged a protest against fencing of their lands by the Indian Army.
+GANDERBAL — Residents, traders and land owners here staged a protest against the fencing of their lands by the Indian Army.

-Hundreds of local villagers, bussinessmen and other land owners staged a sit-in protest outside Army camp in Sonamarg, a famous tourist resort here in Central Kashmir’s Ganderbal district.
-The protestors said that Army encroached upon their over 100 kanals of land at Sonamarg.
+Hundreds of local villagers, businessmen and other land owners staged a sit-in protest outside the Army camp in Sonamarg, a famous tourist resort here in central Kashmir’s Ganderbal district.
+The protestors said that the Army encroached upon their over 100 kanals of land at Sonamarg.

-Showing court papers and other land documents, owner of Maqbool Camping Agency Mohammad Maqbool Kapra said: “My sign boards were damaged and the Army is trying to vacate us from our own land and they want to make bankers here”.
-“I will either kill myself or my own family if they did anything to my land”, he threatened.
+Showing court papers and other land documents, owner of Maqbool Camping Agency Mohammad Maqbool Kapra said, “My signboards were damaged and the Army is trying to evict us from our own land and they want to make bunkers here.”
+He threatened, “I will either kill myself or my own family if they do anything to my land.”

-The land owners threatened that if the Army continued ‘illegal possession of the land’ and refused to take down the fencing, they will launch massive agitation on state level causing hindrance to Amarnath Yatra.
+The land owners threatened that if the Army continued ‘illegal possession of the land’ and refused to take down the fencing, they would launch massive agitation on the state level, causing hindrance to the Amarnath Yatra.

-Villagers also blamed Indian government of playing foul with Kashmiris.”It looks different when the GOI is trying to settle the refugees of Pakistan here in Kashmir but what about we people who are part and parcel of the state promulgated as the crown of India”, a villager of Sonamarg said.
+Villagers also blamed the Indian government for playing foul with Kashmiris.
+“It looks different when the GoI is trying to settle the refugees of Pakistan here in Kashmir, but what about we people who are part and parcel of the state promulgated as the ‘Crown of India’,” a villager of Sonamarg said.

-Meanwhile, despite several attempts no official from Sonamarg Development Authority and Indian Army was available for comments.
+Meanwhile, despite several attempts, no official from the Sonamarg Development Authority or the Indian Army was available for comments.

 Follow Us